 Andeavor Industries is providing college scholarships for outstanding young leaders.
 This new scholarship has been launched to encourage young scholars who are leading by example in their schools and communities.
 The scholarship is open to high school seniors graduating in spring who are U.S. citizens or permanent residents of one of the following 19 states where Andeavor does business: Alaska, [...]
 More

 The Student Opportunity Scholarship program serves Presbyterian Church (U.S.A.) college students by providing need-based aid for sophomores, juniors, and seniors who are full-time, first-degree students attending accredited institutions in the United States.
 Student Opportunity Scholarship applicants will explore who God created them to be in a series of essay questions intended for students to [...]
 More

 The South Dakota Opportunity Scholarship is a $6,500 scholarship awarded over four (4) years to high school graduates from South Dakota who complete a challenging high school curriculum and maintain certain academic standards.

 Eligibility: -Be a resident of South Dakota at time of high school graduation -Have an ACT composite score of 24 or higher; if using a SAT score, the sum of the verbal [...]
 More

-SDRA's Jerry Wheeler Scholarship program is designed to encourage and support students studying for a career in retailing.
-To be eligible, applicant must be enrolled in or planning to enroll in a retail-related course of study at a technical school, college or university, or other trade school in the fall of the application year.
-Enrollment in an online program is acceptable if applicant meets [...]
+South Dakota Retailer Association's (SDRA) Jerry Wheeler Scholarship program is designed to encourage and support students studying for a career in retailing.
+To be eligible, the applicant must be enrolled in or planning to enroll in a retail-related course of study at a technical school, college or university, or other trade schools in the fall of the application year.
+Students must meet one of [...]
 More

 The Vincent L. Hawkinson Foundation Scholarship encourages students who have already demonstrated a commitment to peace and justice to strive for peace and justice both in their educational pursuits and in their personal and professional lives.